 District-wide Statements Governmental Fund Statements Proprietary Fund Statements Fiduciary Fund Statements Scope Entire District (except fiduciary funds) The activity of the District that is not proprietary or fiduciary, such as instructional, support services and community services.
 An activity the District operates similar to private businesses.
 The District does not report any program for this designation.
 Assets held by the District on behalf of someone else.
 Student and other organizations that have funds on deposit with the District are reported here.
-Required Financial Statements Statements Position Statement of Activities Statement of Revenues, Expenditures and changes in Fund Balance Basis of Counting Accrual accounting Position Statement of Revenues, Expenses and changes in Net Position Statement of Revenues, Expenses and changes in Net Position Statement of Revenues, Expenses and changes in Net Position Statement of Revenues, Expenses and changes in Net Position Statement of Revenues, Expenses and changes in Net Position Statement of Revenues, Expenses and changes in Net Position Statement of Revenues, Expenses and changes in Net Position Statement of Revenues, Expenses and changes in Net Position Statement of Revenues, Expenses and changes in Net Position Statement of Revenues, Expenses and Changes in Net Position Statement of Revenues, Expenses and Changes in Net Position Statement of Revenues, Expenses and Changes in Net Position Statement of Revenues, Expenses and Changes in Net Position Statement of Cash Flows Statement of Fiduciary Net Position Changes in Fiduciary Net Position Accounting and Measurement Economic Accrual accounting Economic resources focus Type of Asset and Liability Information All assets and liabilities, both financial and capital, short-term and long-term.
+Required Financial Statements Statement of Net Position Statement of Activities Balance Sheet Statement of Revenues, Expenditures and changes in Fund Balance Statement of Net Position Statement of Revenues, Expenses and changes in Net Position Statement of Cash Flows Statement of Fiduciary Net Position Changes in Fiduciary Net Position Basis of Accounting and Measurement Focus Accrual accounting Economic resources focus Modified accrual accounting Current financial resources focus Accrual accounting Economic resources focus Accrual accounting Economic resources focus Type of Asset and Liability Information All assets and liabilities, both financial and capital, short-term and long-term.
 Generally, assets expected to be used and liabilities that come due during the year or soon thereafter.
 No capital assets or long-term liabilities are included.
 All assets and liabilities, both financial and capital, short-term and long-term.
 All assets and liabilities, both financial and capital, short-term and long-term.
 The District's fiduciary funds do not currently contain capital assets.
 Type of Inflow and Outflow Information All revenues and expenses during the year, regardless of when cash is received or paid.
 Revenues for which cash is received during or soon after the end of the year.
 Expenditures when goods or services have been received and the related liabilities are due and payable.
 All revenues and expenses during the year, regardless of when cash is received or paid.
 All additions or deductions during the year, regardless of when cash is received and paid.